d2l-ai/d2l-en/chapter_preliminaries/lookup-api.md

 ## Finding the usage of specific functions and classes

 For more specific instructions on how to use a given function or class, we can invoke the  `help` function.
-As an example, let's explore the usage instructions for ndarray's `ones_like` function.
+As an example, let's explore the usage instructions for `ndarray`'s `ones_like` function.

 ```{.python .input}
 help(np.ones_like)
 ```

-From the documentation, we can see that the `ones_like` function creates a new array with the same shape as the supplied ndarray and all elements set to `1`.
+From the documentation, we can see that the `ones_like` function creates a new array with the same shape as the supplied `ndarray` and all elements set to `1`.
 Whenever possible, you should run a quick test to confirm your interpretation:

 ```{.python .input}
 x = np.array([[0, 0, 0], [2, 2, 2]])